HTTP-RPC/Kilo/README.md

 }
 ```

 This service method uses `adapt()` to create an iterable sequence of `Pet` values.
 It wraps the adapter's iterator in a stream, and then uses the stream to calculate the average age of all pets in the database.
-The `getBirth()` method is used to retrieve each pet's age in epoch time, and the average value is converted to years at the end of the method:
+The `getBirth()` method declared by the `Pet` interface is used to retrieve each pet's age in epoch time.
+The average value is converted to years at the end of the method:

 ```java
 @RequestMethod("GET")